-As at 31 August 2021 the Academy Trust has reserves of £20,181,211 with unrestricted funds of £1,208,510 and restricted funds of £18,972,701.
+As at 31 August 2022 the Academy Trust has reserves of £32,500,298 with unrestricted funds of £1,537,177 and restricted funds of £30,963,121.
 The ULT has continued to be cautious in its spending over the period which has seen an increase in particular costs around Covid-19 and expenditure incurred to ensure all schools can remain open and provide a safe environment for staff and students.

-Our reserve policy doesn't specifically identify a preferred value for individual schools to hold in reserves but the top slice for central costs was limited to 2.5% for September 2020 to March 2021 and then increased to 3% from April 2021 to enable schools to retain maximum resources to balance their budgets and some of the schools currently rely on budget carry-forwards in order to achieve this.
+Our reserve policy specifies a preferred value for individual schools to hold in reserves (5%).
+The top slice was increased to 3% from April 2021 and will be increased to 4% in January 2023.
 Therefore, reserves have been utilised to help to balance budgets in the short-term whilst working towards in-year budgetary balances before reserves are depleted.
 Some of our schools are holding higher than normal levels of reserves to help finance future building projects including contributions to future CIF Bids.